Because I love literature, I bristle when I hear Russia described as my country's enemy.

 It was 196 years ago that the first of the three greatest of the many Russian greats was born.
 This is the fire-hot Fyodor Dostoevsky, who somehow found the formula to turn existential expressions of rage about the cruel absurdity of human life into taut, gripping works of fiction.
 I most recently read for the first time his The Idiot, which brought to me once again the special joys of a Dostoevsky novel: the twisted humor, the irony upon irony upon irony, even the simple gorgeous moments of innocent pleasure that enflame his tortured characters, because these moments tie them to their own tragic lives, and to the faulty, impossible Earth.

 Our current political era is often described as Kafkaesque, but Kafka's absurdism can be seen as a branch on the tree of Dostoevsky's absurdism.
-Probably no work resonates more for today's confusing times than his angry, self-mocking diatribe Notes From Underground (which I once spent two years directing as an experimental film — I really should get busy putting the remaining episodes up on YouTube).
+Probably no work resonates more for today's confusing times than his angry, self-mocking diatribe Notes From Underground (which I once spent two years directing as an experimental film — I really should get busy putting up on YouTube).
 The Beat poets loved Dostoevsky: Jack Kerouac's Subterraneans was an affectionate cover version of Notes From Underground, and Allen Ginsberg's famous friendship with his loony-bin muse Carl Solomon began when the two young men traded quips about The Idiot and Crime and Punishment in a psychiatric waiting room.

 Dostoevsky was a political hothead in a time of dramatic upheaval.
 As a young man he was nearly executed for insurrection, then banished to Siberia.
 As an older man he embraced Russian nationalism and spoke out against the insipid formulas of simplistic idealists.
 For resistance-minded readers today, he stands for psychological complexity, for the passion of existential conviction in an absurdist age.